-Using Live Paint
+Working with Live Paint

-Pages 206-211: The paintable parts of Live Paint groups are called edges and faces.
+Pages 205-209: The paintable parts of Live Paint groups are called edges and faces.
 An edge is the portion of a path between where it intersects with other paths.
 A face is the area enclosed by one or more edges.
 You can stroke edges and fill faces.
 Note that modifying the paths in a Live Paint group modifies existing faces and edges, and can create new ones as well.
 When you edit a path, Illustrator attempts to color the modified or new faces and edges to get the results you expect.
 If the results are not what you expect, you can reapply the colors you want.

-Page 210, step 16: By drawing the line too short to snap to the edge, the students are effectively creating a gap.
+Page 210, step 15: By creating a line that is too short to snap to the edge, the students are effectively creating a gap.
 Make sure that students zoom in far enough.
-In step 17, if they position the pointer over the center of the shapes and it doesn't look like the figure, it's most likely because the line they drew in step 16 was too close to the right edge.
+In step 17, if they position the pointer over the center of the shapes and it doesn't look like the figure, it's most likely because the line they created in step 15 was too close to the right edge.
 That is okay, since we are showing how to fix an issue they may not have in the next steps.